astromonkeys/Pintura/README.md

-Pintura: a dynamic audiovisual homepage
+Pintura: a dynamic audiovisual homepage.
 This project is not meant to be distributed, totally for me only but if you want to run it locally, go for it. should be fun

 ------------------------------------------------------------------